-Below are brief descriptions of the current studies in the Language Development & Disorders Lab.
+Below are brief descriptions of the current studies in the Small Talk Child Language Development & Disorders Lab.
 Parents who are interested in enrolling their children in any of these studies can contact Dr. Reuterskiöld here.

 Students interested in participating in all different aspects of the research process, such as planning, creating protocols, data collection and analysis, as well as preparation for dissemination of results, are welcome to contact Dr. Reuterskiöld and participate in weekly lab meetings.

 A list of this lab's current and previous collaborators in research can be found here.

 Statistical Properties of Language and Word Learning in Autism

 In this study we explore how statistical patterns of spoken and written language affect word learning in children with autism.
 Children with autism demonstrate social impairments, which have been attributed to their language learning difficulties (e.g., Tager-Flusberg & Caronna, 2007).
 One recent study revealed that the presence of a written word, while also hearing a new word, facilitates word learning in children with autism to a higher degree than in children with typical development (Lucas & Norbury, 2014).
 Spoken words consist of different speech sound combinations and written words consist of different letter combinations.
 In this study we explore the impact of the frequency of sound and letter combinations for word learning in autism.
 We use an eye-tracking device, which monitors a person’s visual attention in real time, to provide us with eye gaze movements and eye gaze fixation times.
 Visual attention in response to auditory stimuli is closely time-locked; the use of eye tracking can provide a measure of online language processing as a word or sentence unfolds in real time, allowing us to explore how children with ASD make decisions and resolve ambiguities in word learning compared to TD children.